Ahmad Qandil: Poetry and prose

 He began writing poetry at an early age, in Standard Arabic and the Hijazi dialect, vernacular of his region.
 His prose described "sarcastic and graceful in expression" by Hasan Al-Ni'mi, which "made him a writer closer to the popular spirit, whether in his poetry or prose, and his literary creativity is abundant and varied."
 He wrote satirical poetry and prose, published them in several newspapers by using the meaning of his last name, which means lantern in Arabic, nicknames such as "Lanterns" (قناديل) and "Colored Lanterns" (قناديل ملونة), also his program on Saudi TV was titled "The Lanterns of Ramadan" (قناديل رمضان).

 As a poet, he belongs to the second generation of 20th-century Saudi Arabian poets.
 Qandil is also distinguished by his ability to influence both the public and the private readers of literature through his satirical style of social criticism, in an easy and non-vulgar way.
 His awareness of the role of literature led him to expresses his concern towards society.
 He was known as a folk-popular poet.The subjects of his poems are various : ghazal, nationalism, praise, nature, etc. He wrote on Islamic topics as well.
 He has been described as a poet of life, of nature and imagination, and a poet of simplicity and smoothness by Al-Babtain dictionary.
 In journalism, he was known for his poetic writings in Hejazi Arabic, and wrote a daily column of folk poetry in the Okaz newspaper, dealing with social problems.

 Qandil participated in the establishment of the Youth Club in Jeddah with his peers, which is considered a pioneering experience years before literary clubs officially appeared in Saudi Arabia.

 Personal life

 He was fond of traveling for various purposes.
 He visited Egypt, Lebanon, Sudan, Italy, Switzerland, France, and England, Germany and Greece.
 Reading books, walking, traveling, and chess playing were among his hobbies and interests.
 He also used to wrote poetry for vocalists of wedding music, to present their songs at wedding parties more impressive.

 Death

-Ahmad Qandil passed away on the morning of 12 Sha’ban 1399/ 7 July 1979 at the age of 68 in his birthplace.
+Ahmad Qandil died on the morning of 12 Sha’ban 1399/ 7 July 1979 at the age of 68 in his birthplace.
 The Jeddah Municipality named a street after him, the street leading to his home.